asqui/psycopg-nestedtransactions/README.md

             # Handle the failure
     # Transaction is committed

-In addition to the `discard_changes` mode, it is also possible to conditionally rollback inside the block without having to raise:
+In addition to the `force_discard` mode, it is also possible to conditionally rollback inside the block without having to raise:

     with Transaction(cxn) as txn: